kevinch/emtalks/pages/posts/23Q2-thoughts-or-about-handling-too-many-projects.md

 Organize your notes every day so they do not become obsolete and always add a date if you do not use something that automates this.
 For example, I like to write in a Sublime file.
 Super fast, super light.
 But it requires some note management.

+And keep having those Spanish lessons every week.
+A new language is not something easy to master.

 ## Tiny conclusion

 Those are important insights of 23Q2 but it has not been all bad, do not fear.
-We delivered quite a few tasks yes.
+We delivered quite a few tasks and managed a few remote happy hours :)